Obi (ruler)

 An Obi is the central building in an Igbo homestead, one used most commonly as a place for the reception of guests.

 As such, it can also be looked at symbolically as a metaphor for the most important part, or heart, of any given place.
-In fact, due to this, it is otherwise almost exclusively taken to be an aristocratic title amongst the tribe, meaning either elder in the first instance or chief in the second.Made with a thick thatch rood to provide cool shade.
+In fact, due to this, it is otherwise almost exclusively taken to be an aristocratic title amongst the tribe, meaning either elder in the first instance or king in the second.